ablab/spades/docs/standalone.md

 `-o, --outdir <dir> `
     output directory to use (default: spaligner_result/)

-For more information on parameters and options please refer to main SPAligner manual (assembler/src/projects/spaligner/README.md).
+For more information on parameters and options please refer to the main SPAligner manual (assembler/src/projects/spaligner/README.md).

 Also if you want to align protein sequences please refer to our [pre-release version](https://github.com/ablab/spades/releases/tag/spaligner-paper).

-Note that in order you use SPAligner one need either to use pre-built binaries or compiler SPAdes from sources using additional `-DSPADES_ENABLE_PROJECTS=spaligner` option.
+Note that in order you use SPAligner one needs either to use pre-built binaries or compile SPAdes from sources using the additional `-DSPADES_ENABLE_PROJECTS=spaligner` option.

 ## Binning refining using assembly graphs